Domagoj00056/Exact-Coherent-Structures-in-Fluid-Turbulence/README.md

 These solutions extend substantially into the high-dissipation region and were not matched to corresponding invariant solutions in the literature surveyed for the dissertation.

-The periodic orbit **P1** closely matches the previously reported \(P_2\) solution of Chandler & Kerswell (2013), providing a useful comparison with earlier work.
+The periodic orbit P1 closely matches the previously reported \(P_2\) solution of Chandler & Kerswell (2013), while the travelling wave TW1 corresponds closely to a solution identified by Farazmand (2016).
+These comparisons provide useful validation of the numerical approach.
+In contrast, R3 and R4 extend into the high-dissipation region of the turbulent dynamics and may represent previously unreported relative periodic orbits.

----

-## Visualisation

-The \(I-D\) plane shows the energy input and dissipation of the flow, with the DNS probability density shown in the background.

-The invariant solutions are then plotted as trajectories through this plane.

-The accompanying vorticity visualisations show the corresponding evolution of the physical flow field.

-### Periodic orbit in the typical turbulent region

-This animation shows a periodic orbit located predominantly in the high-probability region of the DNS.

-### High-dissipation recurrent solution

-This animation shows a relative periodic orbit recovered by targeting the low-probability, high-dissipation region of the turbulent dynamics.

----

 ## Method

 The computational workflow can be summarised as:

-1. Perform direct numerical simulation (DNS) of Kolmogorov flow.
+1. Perform DNS of two-dimensional Kolmogorov flow and monitor the dissipation.
-2. Monitor the dissipation and identify high-dissipation events.
-3. Search for approximate recurrences within the DNS trajectory.
-4. Use the recurrent flow fields as initial guesses.
+2. Target high-dissipation events and identify near recurrences using the modified recurrence function $R_K$.
-5. Refine the guesses using Newton–GMRES–Hookstep.
+3. Refine near-recurrent states into exact invariant solutions using Newton–GMRES–Hookstep.
-6. Identify converged invariant solutions.
-7. Remove duplicates and classify the resulting solutions.
-8. Analyse their location within the turbulent \(I-D\) distribution.
+4. Classify and analyse the converged solutions

 ---